Bio

 Country & Bluegrass Fiddle Player

-She graduated from the professional studio artist program at HCTC’s Kentucky School of Bluegrass and Traditional Music with numerous honors in May 2018.
-She graduated with a bachelor's degree in business management at Lincoln Memorial University in December 2020.
-As of July 28, 2021, she has joined the cast of the Hatfield & McCoy Dinner Feud in Pigeon Forge, TN, and should be there on Wednesdays and Thursdays.
+Natalie holds a degree from the Kentucky School of Bluegrass and Traditional Music at Hazard Community and Technical College, where she graduated with numerous honors in May 2018.
+She also earned a bachelor’s degree in business management from Lincoln Memorial University in December 2020.